The significant accounting policies adopted in this Annual Report and Accounts for the year ended 31 December 2016 are set out below.

 Intangible assets are amortised on a straight-line basis over their useful economic lives as follows:

 Assets in the course of construction are carried at cost, with amortisation commencing once the assets are ready for their intended use.

 Where the outcome of a construction contract can be estimated reliably, revenue and costs are recognised by reference to the stage of completion of the contract activity at the reporting date.
-This is normally measured by the proportion that contracts costs incurred for work performed to date bear to the estimated total contract costs, except where this would not be representative of the stage of completion.
+Stage of completion is normally measured by the proportion that contract costs incurred for work performed to date bear to the estimated total contract costs, except where this would not be representative of the stage of completion.
 Variations in contract work, claims and incentive payments are recognised only to the extent that the amount can be measured reliably and its receipt is considered probable.

 Where the outcome of a construction contract cannot be estimated reliably, contract revenue is recognised to the extent of contract costs incurred where it is probable they will be recoverable.
 Contract costs are recognised as expenses in the period in which they are incurred.

 When it is probable that total contract costs will exceed total contract revenue, the total expected loss is recognised as an expense immediately.

 When contract costs incurred to date plus recognised profits less recognised losses exceed progress billings, the surplus is shown as amounts due from construction contract customers.
 For contracts where progress billings exceed contract costs incurred to date plus recognised profits less recognised losses, the surplus is shown as amounts due to construction contract customers.